MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 > [!NOTE]
 > Capabilities on a dashboard timeline are different than those in an embedded dashboard timeline.
 Dashboard timelines contain records related to the current user.
-This means each user will see a different set of information when viewing the same dashboard timeline.
+This means each user sees a different set of information when viewing the same dashboard timeline.
 Notes are not available on the dashboard.

 This following image shows the General tab, where you can modify the timeline control properties: